Cyberlieutenant/autopilot-intune-ca-lab/README.md

   — worked around by assigning the license through Billing > Licenses instead
 - License confirmed active and assigned; waiting for propagation before retrying Autopilot import

+### September 7, 2026 — Autopilot Device Import Success
+- Successfully imported AutopilotHash.csv into Intune (Devices > Windows > Windows
+  enrollment > Devices)
+- Device now shows in the Windows Autopilot devices list with serial number confirmed
+- Next: create a deployment profile and assign it to the device, then reset the VM to OOBE to test the full Autopilot provisioning experience end-to-end

+### September 7, 2026 — Deployment Profile Assignment & OOBE Testing
+- Created a Windows Autopilot deployment profile (user-driven, Entra joined, OOBE privacy/EULA screens hidden)
+- Discovered deployment profiles are assigned via Entra ID security groups, not directly to individual devices from the device list
+- Created an Entra ID security group, added the registered device, and assigned the deployment profile to that group via the profile's Properties > Assignments section
+- Attempted to reset the VM to OOBE using Sysprep to test the full Autopilot experience
+- Hit "Sysprep was unable to validate your Windows installation" — investigating via setupact.log to identify the root cause before retrying

 ## Status
 🚧 In progress